plimantour/rai-agent/rai-description/solution-description.md

 - **Incident response**: Logs (local + blob) support triage; administrators can adjust log verbosity at runtime to capture additional detail.
 Formal incident response drills yet to be documented.
 - **Performance expectations**: Draft generation typically completes within 10–15 minutes, depending on model selection and template size.
 Cost outputs (from `helpers/completion_pricing.py`) help teams plan budget usage.

-## 7. Residual Risks and Next Steps

-1. **Cache persistence** – sensitive text may remain on disk if admins do not periodically purge caches; migrate to managed cache with TTL or enforce automatic cleanup on container restart.
-2. **Limited automated validation** – absence of schema enforcement increases risk of malformed outputs; prioritize integration of pydantic-based checks and unit tests.
-3. **Observability depth** – logs are semi-structured; move toward JSON logging with correlation IDs and latency metrics for each pipeline step.
-4. **Network perimeter posture** – document NSP configuration steps (infrastructure-as-code) to prevent drift when onboarding new environments.
-5. **Responsible AI evaluations** – schedule regular human evaluation sessions to benchmark model outputs for accuracy, fairness, and harmful content.

-The above plan will be refined during the compliance assessment cycle and updated alongside the Microsoft Responsible AI Standard review.